Predicting Big Ten divisions if UCLA & USC join conference

 Rutgers

-The rumored format the SEC will be utilizing with addition of Texas and Oklahoma is Pods.
-Pods would essentially create four divisions of four teams, allowing the conference to protect regionality and rivalries, while having more rotation among other teams.
-So while in the two division of eight teams format Michigan would only play USC once every four year, but play Rutgers each season, pods would allow for Michigan to play more both teams every two or three years.
+The rumored format the SEC will be utilizing with the addition of Texas and Oklahoma is Pods.
+Pods would essentially create four divisions of four teams, allowing the conference to protect regionality and rivalries while having more rotation among other groups.
+So while in the two-division of eight teams format, Michigan would only play USC once every four years but play Rutgers each season, pods would allow for Michigan to play more both teams every two or three years.

-In this format I chose to use geography to divide the pods.
-This format creates balance in each pod as well as preserves major rivalries.
-The glaring issue with this format is Michigan and Ohio State being in different pods.
-There is no way that game will not be played every year.
-So with geographic pods there would still likely be protected cross overs between the pods that each program still plays each year.
+In this format, I chose to use geography to divide the pods.
+This format creates balance in each pod as well as preserves significant rivalries.
+The glaring issue is Michigan and Ohio State are in different pods, and there's no way The Game isn't happening annually.
+So with geographic pods, there would likely be protected cross-overs between the pods that each program still plays each year.

 4 Team Pods Based on Rivalry